karin-v/cosmosfront/README.md

 ## Existing Functionality

-- **Planet Selection:** Users can select origin and destination planets
+- **Planet Selection:** Allows selection of origin and destination planets.
-- **Route Filtering:** Displays routes between selected planets
+- **Route Filtering:** Shows available travel routes based on selected planets.
-- **Sorting:** Routes can be sorted by price, distance, or travel time (ascending or descending)
+- **Sorting:** Routes can be sorted by price, distance, or travel time.
-- **User Registration:** Possibility to register an account that is saved to the database
+- **User Registration:** Enables user registration and stores data in the database.
-- **Login View:** User interface has a login form (authentication not implemented)
+- **Login View:** Frontend login form with backend login handling.
-- **Price List Validity:** Backend checks pricelists validity
+- **Price List Validity:** Pricelist validity is verified on the backend.
-- **Reservation Submission:** Users can make reservations, which are validated before saving to the database
+- **Reservation Submission:** Users can submit reservations, which are validated and saved (backend)

 ## Functionality Under Development

-- Actual login authentication
+- Frontend login handling
-- Booking functionality in frontend
+- Frontend booking functionality